sudokufan/vf-tech-test/README.md

 With more time, I would like to:

-- create a variables file for commonly-used sizes, brand colours etc
+- create a variables file for commonly-used sizes, brand colours, typography styling etc
+- add Redux or a resource context/provider to save the duplicate resource API calls across different views